Last updated: 20.09. 2018 @ 09:31

 Time limit for passing through checkpoint Tolga:

-Please read the rules for 2018 carefully even if you have run the race before.
-There are some changes from earlier years.
+Please read the rules for 2019 carefully even if you have run the race before.

 Here you can download PDF-files with the updated rules and the declaration for the rules and mandatory equipment for the Femund race 2018.